 However, the reaction of those listening to Stephen was vastly different than those who heard Peter: “Now when they heard this, they were cut to the quick, and they began gnashing their teeth at him,” (vs. 54).
 Stephen soon became the young church’s first martyr, stoned at the hands of an angry mob.

 A prophetic message – either one that confronts the sins of the culture or simply proclaims the exclusivity of Christ as Savior and Lord – often produces a terrible backlash from the culture that bears the brunt of it, and that reaction can cause the church to shrink back from its prophetic calling.

-Facing the prospect of such backlash, it is difficult for the church to arise to her proper place and continue – or even begin – the process of accurately, consistently, and lovingly preaching prophetically to the culture.
+Facing the prospect of such backlash, it is difficult for the church to rise to her proper place and continue – or even begin – the process of accurately, consistently, and lovingly preaching prophetically to the culture.
 Without it, however, how can the church be relevant?
 If it does not call the culture to repentance, what good is the church?
 In the absence of this message, what purpose does the church serve that cannot be better served by some secular counterpart?

 Keeping Stephen’s case in mind, it should not be surprising that Christians are increasingly labeled “extremists” and “haters.”
 And the pressure on believers is likely to grow even more intense, as sinners gnash their teeth and call for democracy’s version of stoning – be that prison, civil lawsuits, or locked churches.
 At some point, a stiff-necked society will do what it needs to do in order to silence an unwanted message by silencing the messenger.

 Nevertheless, how we respond in that moment will determine whether or not our generation is accorded status with the overcomers, or the cowards.